Over 125 years of

 How to Detect Medical Malpractice-Caused Cerebral Palsy

 In any medical malpractice suit, you will first have to identify the condition to which you or your loved one have been subjected.
-Potential signs of a birth injury, such as cerebral palsy, include the following:

 • A fractured skull